Jidetireni/todo-api/README.md

 - Middleware for validating JWT tokens and authorizing users.
 - Database used was SQLite
 - Server is running on port 8080
+- Certain routes were protected so only users that created todo a list can manage it

 ---